It is definitely a lot smaller than eBay in terms of membership size, but this is one of the things that make Etsy special.

 Depending on the details you’ve signed up for, sleep studies held in a facility may be as short as a couple of days to as long as a month.
 Most long-term studies are done half at the facility and half at the volunteer’s own homes.

-Other Ways to Get Paid to Sleep
+Other Careers Where You Get Paid to Sleep

 Aside from mattresses, other things you might be hired to test include blankets, pillows, comforters, and other sleep products.